Classification of Crimes in Criminal Law

 Felonies are the most serious crimes.
 They are either supported by a heinous intent, like the intent to kill, or accompanied by an extremely serious result, such as loss of life, grievous injury, or destruction of property.

 Felonies are serious, so they are graded the highest, and all sentencing options are available.
-Depending on the jurisdiction and the crime, felonies include the sentences like execution, prison time, a fine, or alternative sentencing such as probation, rehabilitation, and home confinement.
+Depending on the jurisdiction and the crime, felonies include sentences like execution, prison time, a fine, or alternative sentencing such as probation, rehabilitation, and home confinement.

 Potential consequences of felony crimes also include the inability to vote, own a weapon, or even participate in certain careers.